 Amber Valley Borough Council has a number of roles and responsibilities for air quality including:

 Since 1997 local authorities in the UK have been carrying out a review and assessment of air quality in their area.
 The aim of the review is to assist authorities in carrying out their statutory duty to work towards meeting the national air quality objectives.
-If a local authority finds any places where the objectives are not likely to be achieved, it must declare an Air Quality Management Area there.
-Click here to see our Air Quality Reports.
+If a local authority finds any places where the objectives are not likely to be achieved, it must declare an air quality management area there.

 Section 18 of The Clean Air Act 1993 allows a local authority to declare the whole or part of its area a Smoke Control Area by making a Smoke Control Order.
 Once a Smoke Control Area has been established it is an offence for the occupier of a premises, including domestic dwellings, to allow smoke emission from a chimney.
 This means that use of only an "authorised fuel" which is smokeless (subject to exemptions) or fuel such as coal oil or wood can only used on an exempted fireplace that can burn such fuels without producing smoke.